-Understanding that there are two types (or buckets) of funds, restricted and unrestricted, is the first step in getting this right.
+There are two types (or buckets) of funds, restricted and unrestricted.
 Let’s take a look at each:

 Restricted Funds: These are funds that are set aside for a particular purpose.
 Sometimes it’s temporarily restricted, meaning that the restriction could end due to a specified time limit, or more likely, by the completion of a project, such as the construction of a facility.
-Funds that are permanently restricted are usually meant to be saved or invested in an endowment fund, the interest earnings of which can be used for a particular activity or general operations.
+Funds that are permanently restricted are usually meant for projects or activities that are ongoing and have no time limit.
+Alternatively, a permanent restriction could also be tied to money that is to be saved or invested in an endowment fund, the interest earnings of which can be used for a particular activity or general operations.

 Unrestricted Funds: As the name suggests, unrestricted funds don’t have strings attached and may be used by the nonprofit for whatever purpose it deems necessary.
 This money typically goes toward normal operating costs.

 Solicited designations.
 A solicitation means that your organization asked for donations for a particular cause.
 Maybe it was by letter, email, website, radio spot…it doesn’t really matter.
 What matters is that donations given in response to a direct solicitation are to be dedicated to that purpose.
-In our soup kitchen example, the board cannot move that money around, no matter how dire the circumstances, if those funds are the result of a solicitation.
+In our homeless shelter example, the board cannot simply redirect the use of the money from the facilities account to the food account, no matter how dire the circumstances, if those funds are the result of a solicitation.